cloudify-cosmo/docs.getcloudify.org/content/developer/writing_widgets/widget-structure.md

 Let's say you want to create a widget `my-widget`.
 You should put your `widget.js` file (and optionally `backend.js` file) into the `src` directory along with any other required files.

-In the `widget.js` file, you can use `import` to include the additional files.
+In the `widget.js` file, you can use `import` to include any additional files.
 You can split the widget into a number of files.

 The widget directory structure will look as follows: